 Mint is a phenomenal herb, useful for entrees, desserts, drinks, and even some home remedies.
 If you’re looking to add mint to your indoor kitchen garden, you may be wondering about the different methods you can use, and which one is right for you.
 Well, look no further!
-Here are the answers to all your minty fresh questions!
+Let us show you how to grow mint indoors, and let us give you all the answers to all your minty fresh questions!

 Mint is a sturdy, hardy plant, and it is remarkably easy to care for.
 It is so hardy, in fact, that it has a habit of escaping gardens and growing where it shouldn’t!
 So, a primary part of mint care is keeping it in check and not allowing it to spread.
 However, this isn’t an issue for indoor mint unless you plan on using it in a combination planter (planting it with other plants).
 In that case, you should be fine, but keep an eye on it to make sure it isn’t overtaking the other plants.

 Mint loves rich soil, and it needs regular watering, but otherwise it isn’t terribly picky.
 It will grow in shade, partial sun, and even full sun.
 Keep in mind that water evaporates faster in full sun, so your mint will need more frequent watering than it otherwise would.

 Growing mint indoors in a pot is just as easy as growing it outdoors.
 Keep in mind that mint will spread, so plant it in a container that you want it to fill.
 If it’s sharing a container with other plants, you’ll want to keep an extra close eye on it.
 Watch the other plants, and if they begin to wilt you may need to separate them.